OV329 and GABA-aminotransferase inhibition

 development

 Prior evaluation of OV329 in preclinical seizure and epilepsy models indicate that OV329 significantly reduced focal and generalized seizures, including pharmaco-resistant seizure phenotypes.
 Improvement in seizure outcomes could be achieved with repeated, low dosing which have correlated with increases in brain GABA levels and tonic inhibitory neuronal signaling.
+Additionally, pre-clinical models have shown that OV329 does not preferentially accumulate in retina, eye, and brain tissues.
+This study demonstrated that OV329’s short half-life, quick tissue elimination properties, and prolonged pharmacodynamic effect reduced the risk of ocular accumulation occurring.

 For additional information on OV329 non-clinical data, please click here.